meetkabeershah/meetkabeershah.github.io/_posts/2015-9-16-HelloWorld.md

 I started thinking about a project idea to solve some serious problems.
 One of the most common problems which most of the parents face is **academic tutoring** for their child.

 Especially in cities, parents do not have so much of time to sit with and solve their kids' academic doubts and thus they hire tutors.
 To solve this problem I started a project called [nerdspal](https://nerdspal.com).

-I started writing this blog for a more selfish reason - to track the way I think.
-To refer back and re-inforce the commitments I make.
-Because, I don't want to [fake myself](http://fakepreneur.me/)